-Midwifes get to see babies before they are the cooing cuties that are photo shoot ready.
-You will see the babies when their heads are a little smooshed from their long journey, when they are still covered in a bodysuit of fine hair, called lanugo, and when they are just covered in goo.
+Midwives get to see babies before they are the cooing cuties that are photoshoot ready.
+You will see the babies when their heads are a little smooshed from their long journey when they are still covered in a bodysuit of fine hair, called lanugo, and when they are just covered in goo.

-Mom on the other had, just went through a very painful ordeal.
-She will need reassurance, follow up care, and careful guidance.
+Mom, on the other hand, had just gone through a very painful ordeal.
+She will need reassurance, follow-up care, and careful guidance.
 Emotions are high after every birth.
 Hormones are out of whack.
 Naturally, new mothers have mood swings, anxiety, and the dreaded baby blues.
-The baby blues are a sad feeling that tend to happen a few day after giving birth, and can last up to a few weeks.
-More sever cases are classified as post partum depression, and should not be ignored.
-For these reasons, mothers must be closely monitored and cared for from before baby is born, and for several weeks after.
+The baby blues are a sad feeling that tends to happen a few days after giving birth and can last up to a few weeks.
+More severe cases are classified as postpartum depression, and should not be ignored.
+For these reasons, mothers must be closely monitored and cared for from before the baby is born, and for several weeks after.

 In any event, embrace the newfound uniqueness of midwifery.
 Let your freak flag fly (just make sure it has cute babies on it).
 Being classified as alternative medicine puts you in a class of great practices such as chiropractic medicine, acupuncture, and massage therapy.
 These alternatives, as they are called, are proven study after study to be extremely effective.
 There is something great about old knowledge having a rebirth in society.

-Autonomous midwifery means that allows midwives to keeping their unspoken contract with society by keeping current on medical best practices, high quality care for mother and child, and following a strict code of ethics.
+Autonomous midwifery means allows midwives to keep their unspoken contract with society by keeping current on medical best practices, high-quality care for mother and child, and following a strict code of ethics.
 While midwives often have conferences with others from the medical community, their autonomy allows them to hold their practice to their own standards.
 Midwifery is an ancient practice, with old wisdom, and current scientific research.
 If you decide to become a midwife, you will not be disappointed.